Adiboss4333/WormyWorm/README.md

 # Before Running

-Make sure that all other files and folders are removed excluding( Worm.cpython-310.pyc ) or else it will be removed by the Worm
+Make sure that all other files and folders are removed excluding( Worm.cpython-310.pyc ) or else it will be removed by the Worm.

 # Not Working No Problem